Pneumatic Institution: Humphry Davy's experiments

 Davy joined the Pneumatic Institution in 1798 as the laboratory operator, largely through the recommendation of Davies Giddy, and it was here that he undertook experiments that included himself inhaling nitrous oxide, which he called laughing gas for its effects.
-Davy was to describe his work at the Institution in his Researches, chemical and philosophical, chiefly concerning nitrous oxide, or dephlogisticated nitrous air, and its respiration (London, Murray, 1800).
+Davy wrote up an account of his investigations at the Institution which was published by John Murray in 1800 as, Researches, chemical and philosophical, chiefly concerning nitrous oxide, or dephlogisticated nitrous air, and its respiration.

 This and other gases were administered, without charge, to willing subjects, particularly those with diseases considered to be incurable at the time.
 Although the initial aim had been to treat patients with tuberculosis, most of the patients treated suffered from some form of paralysis.

 James Watt's involvement

 James Watt supported the Institution because conventional methods had failed to help against his son's pulmonary tuberculosis (known as consumption at the time), which had previously claimed his daughter Jessie.

-In the last days of Jessie Watt's illness, on the advice of Erasmus Darwin, Beddoes had been called in to administer his new respiratory treatment and, although lacking suitable apparatus, had arranged for the girl to breathe "fixt air" (carbon dioxide).
-The treatment, not surprisingly, had no beneficial effect and Watt's daughter died.
+The suggestion of engaging Beddoes to treat Jessie had been made by Erasmus Darwin, and Beddoes undertook to administer "fixt air" (carbon dioxide), despite the absence of suitable equipment.
+The treatment had no beneficial effect and Watt's daughter died.

 Watt designed many of the apparatuses and techniques necessary to produce and administer various gases.